karunakarrao/DevOps/Ansible/Ansible-notes.md

 **Q. Types of Module comes with ansible?**
 ---------------------------------------------------------
 Core modules: These modules are Included with Ansible.
 Written and maintained by Ansible Engineering Team.
-Integral to basic foundations of Ansible distribution.
 Used for common tasks.
 Always available

 Network modules: Currently included with Ansible.
 Written and maintained by Ansible Network Team.
 If categorized as Certified or Community, not maintained by Ansible